onap/dcaegen2/docs/sections/sdk/architecture.rst

 ------------
 As most services and collectors deployed on DCAE platform relies on similar microservices a common Software Development Kit has been created.
 It contains utilities and clients which may be used for getting configuration from CBS, consuming messages from DMaaP, interacting with A&AI, etc. SDK is written in Java.

-Some of common function across different services are targeted to build as separate library was created in Dublin release.
+Some of common function across different services are targeted to build as separate library.

 Reactive programming
 --------------------